Soliton Resonances in Four Dimensional Wess-Zumino-Witten Model: Quasi-Grammian Solutions in the WZW Model

-In this section, we briefly review the Cauchy matrix approach for the Yang equation \cite{LQYZ-SAPM-2022,LSS-2023}, and then extend the dispersion relations to a general version.
+In this section, we briefly review the CMA for the Yang equation \cite{LQYZ-SAPM-2022,LSS-2023}, and then extend the dispersion relations to a general version.
 For the Ultrahyperbolic space $\mathbb{U}$, we show that such dispersion relations can be regarded as initial linear systems in binary Darboux transformations.
 Finally, we reduce two linear systems to a single one to construct unitary solutions.